Bidford-on-Avon: Transport

+Bidford bridge closed to vehicles on 11 August 2024, after a car hitting the bridge parapet and damaged the structure.
+The bridge reopened in mid-December following complex repairs.

 Churches

 The Anglican parish church is dedicated to St. Laurence.
 St. Joseph the Worker Church is the local Roman Catholic church.
 The Barn is the home of Bidford Baptist Church.
 Bidford also has a Methodist church.

 Twinning village

 Bidford is twinned with Ebsdorfergrund, a village close to Marburg in Rheinhessen, Germany.